Rights and responsibilities

 As we grow up, we learn about being a unique person who is part of the world.

-- We learn the skills for working with and caring about all the other people in our small world of our family, our school and our neighbourhood.
+- First we learn the skills for working with and caring about all the other people in our small world of our family, our school and our neighbourhood.

 We learn skills like using good manners, taking our turn, sharing, being kind to others, thinking about others’ feelings, looking after our belongings and being truthful and honest.